roapi/roapi/columnq-cli/README.md

 ### One off query

-The `sql` sbucommand execute a provided SQL query against specificed static dataset and return the result in stdout on exit.
+The `sql` subcommand executes a provided SQL query against specificed static dataset and returns the result in stdout on exit.
 This is usually useful for script automation tasks.

 ```